Cardiopulmonary Resuscitation (CPR) Certification Requirements

-Students entering first year of the MPT must obtain, and submit, Cardiopulmonary Resuscitation (CPR) certification by July 31, in the year of their entry to the MPT program.
-The requirement is the equivalent standard to the Heart and Stroke Foundation of Canada's Basic Life Support (BLS) Health Care Providers (C), which includes the application of an external defibrillator device (AED).
+Students entering first year of the MPT must obtain, and submit, Cardiopulmonary Resuscitation (CPR) certification by July 31 via email in the year of their entry to the MPT program.
+The requirement is the equivalent standard to the Heart and Stroke Foundation of Canada's Basic Life Support (BLS) Provider, or Health Care Providers (C), which includes the application of an external defibrillator device (AED).
 There are other CPR providers which offer equivalent certification and these will be accepted.
-If the student has been certified within the 12 months previous to entry to the MPT, that certification is acceptable and proof of certification must be submitted by July 31.
+The following link will provide more information about the Heart and Stroke Foundation BLS Provider Course and assist in comparison for equivalence can be found online.

-It is best to contact agencies which provide CPR certification courses in advance to insure equivalency as described above.
+It is best to contact agencies which provide CPR certification courses in advance to ensure equivalency as described above.
 Clarify with them that this also includes ‘use of an external defibrillator device (AED).
 Specify that you are a student at the School of Rehabilitation Science for consideration of a reduced rate.
 SIAST - Kelsey Campus and the College of Kinesiology, U of S, offer equivalent courses on a less regular basis.
-Students must inquire to insure the content is equivalent to the Heart and Stroke Foundation course when registering for CPR courses from other agencies.
+Students must inquire to ensure the content is equivalent to the Heart and Stroke Foundation course when registering for CPR courses from other agencies.
 In other centres, inquire at your provincial Heart and Stroke Foundation office or at community colleges.
 Clarify in advance the fee being charged.